rlid/lumi/notes/ideas.md

 - Reverse Q&A, same payment criteria
 - Disposable knowledge / time - knowledge that loses value with time anyway / time wasted anyway
 - Knowble Guide for common tasks
-- Once the quest starter is satisfied, he can choose give a discretionary tip to the solution provider
+- Once the post starter is satisfied, he can choose give a discretionary tip to the solution provider
 - Problems: spam, gaming by opening multiple accounts
 - Small world network where the route is optimised by tech
-- Node is only visible to public if quest creator commented in public
+- Node is only visible to public if post creator commented in public
 - Ability to up ode helpful content / tags
 - It helps you connect with someone who you and other people think are best suited to offer tips or help with your questions that are not easily answered by the standard researching methods on the Internet (search engines, online communities etc)
 - Real-time Q&A as the medium for service delivery